 At this point, the strategy shifts to manipulating public opinion, attacking the government's legitimacy.
 Historical prejudices against private property, business, police, and concepts like neoliberalism are exploited.

-The opposition discourse is radicalized with the idea that the government limits press freedom and human rights.
-Allegations of censorship and persecution of journalists are added to fuel the perception of an authoritarian regime.
+The opposition discourse is radicalized through the idea that the government limits press freedom and human rights.
+Allegations of censorship and persecution of journalists are added, aiming to feed the perception of an authoritarian regime.

 Accusations of totalitarianism and single-mindedness are reinforced, and social confrontation deepens through ethical-political fracture.
 More violent protests are promoted, seeking to generate injuries or deaths to construct the narrative of a dictatorship.